Data Types

 In the above program a is of type int and the type of b is inferred from the value assigned to it (95).
 As we have stated above, the size of int is 32 bit in 32 bit systems and 64 bit in 64 bit systems.
 Let’s go ahead and verify this claim.

 The type of a variable can be printed using %T format specifier in Printf function.
-Go has a package unsafe which has a Sizeof function which returns in bytes the size of the variable passed to it. unsafe package should be used with care as the code using it might have portability issues, but for the purposes of this tutorial we can use it.
+Go has a unsafe package which has a Sizeof function which returns the size of the variable in bytes. unsafe package should be used with care as the code using it might have portability issues, but for the purposes of this tutorial we can use it.

 The following program outputs the type and size of both variables a and b. %T is the format specifier to print the type and %d is used to print the size.